 Each and every year, the Warlocks design and construct a new robot to play a new challenge given to us in early January.
 Each January, a new “game” is released by FIRST, and each team participating in the First Robotics Competition begin to construct a robot to compete in that new game.
-Each team is only given 6 weeks to design and build their robot, and seal it in a bag for their first competition.
+Each team is only given a short amount of time to design and build their robot for their first competition.

 Over the years, the Warlocks have designed and built many different robots to compete in many different challenges.
 Although most of our robots end up being disassembled shortly after the season, some of them have stood the test of time and are still in use for demonstration purposes.
 Here is a collection of our past robots, along with a short game description and a list of achievements for that season.

 In our inaugural year, the Warlocks built a simple, but effective robot to play the game, Triple Play.
 During the game PVC pipe pyramids, or tetras, were placed on top of larger pyramid goals for points.
 Bonuses were awarded for the alliance color being on top of three goals in a row, across, down, or diagonally, like a large tic-tac-toe game.
 The race to cap each goal with your alliances’ color tetra led to some high stacking on the goals.